jinekgames/ncorr_console_windows_port/README.md

 **To run it you are to copy ncorr.exe and also all the dll's located in the folder** (they are opencv dll's).
-This is the console application which means you should run cmd.exe, cd to the exe directory and run it with its name Program will console log which arguements u need or can add to the command
+This is the console application which means you should run cmd.exe, cd to the exe directory and run it with its name Program will console log which arguments u need or can add to the command

 Sample data for test and txt with sample command can be found in `compiled_program/test_sample/`